VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Making a basic createBuffer function.md

 Tags: [[vulkan]] [[vulkan buffer]]
 # Making a basic createBuffer function

 I'm making this note to show what's in this createBuffer function which is used everywhere.
 This function just creates a buffer.
 That's all it does.
-It combined both [[Setting up the a buffer]] and [[Setting up the allocating buffer memory]] into a function.
+It combined both [[Setting up the a buffer]] and [[Allocating data to a buffer]] into a function.

 There are draw back to this function
 1) I'm not using VMA at all here so we are limited to 4096 buffers we can create.